 While pumpkins are easy to grow, they are susceptible to the occasional extremes of Mother Nature.
 In addition, while they can be grown in most of the U.S., some areas require extra care and protection from nature.

-The fruit of a giant pumpkin begins as a a soft yellow fruit, similar to it's cousin, a yellow summer squash.
+The fruit of a giant pumpkin begins as a soft yellow fruit, similar to it’s cousin, a yellow summer squash.
 The skin is soft and almost moist.
 Because of these characteristics, it can expand rapidly as the fruit grows, rather than act as a limiter to growth.
-The fruit should be shaded from the sun to help the skin to maintain it's soft, pliant texture as long as possible, and to slow the maturation process.
+Without a doubt, the fruit should be shaded from the sun to help the skin to maintain it’s soft, pliant texture as long as possible.
+In addition, a shade cover slows the maturation process, allowing the fruit to grow bigger.
 Construct a sun shade, and make sure it is helping your fruit, not harming it.
-Before describing some shade cover methods, here's some of this authors' early errors(it's funny now):
+Before describing some shade cover methods, here’s some of this authors’ early errors(it’s funny now):

 Year one: I was just learning about growing.
-Being a creature of higher intelligence, I layed a piece of screen on top of the fruit.
+Being a creature of higher intelligence, I laid a piece of screen on top of the fruit.
 My theory was the mesh would let through cool air and the screen would offer some shade.
 Quick, easy, intelligent and cheap.
 The top of the fruit cooked and hardened, as the screen conducted heat.

 Year two: Bound and determined to keep every bit of sun from the fruit, I put four stakes in ground and used duct tape to hang a black plastic sheet a several inches over the young fruit.
 Quick, easy, cheap and much more intelligent.
 Result: The top of the fruit cooked as soon as it reached a couple of inches from the black plastic.